Get to know Siege

-From its trail-blazing 90s rave-days to giving birth to the world-conquering Tomorrowland, Belgium has long punched above its modest size in the world of electronic music.
-Now rising star Siege, whose techy take on house has graced labels from Toolroom and Saved records to Yousef’s Circus, Alan Fitzpatrick’s We Are The Brave and Adam Beyer’s Truesoul, can add his name to the influential acts that Belgium has gifted the world.
+Belgium has long punched above its modest size in the world of electronic music.
+From its trail-blazing 90s rave-days to giving birth to the world-conquering Tomorrowland.
+Now rising star Siege can add his name to the influential acts that Belgium has gifted the world.
+His techy take on house music graced labels from Toolroom and Saved records to Yousef’s Circus, Alan Fitzpatrick’s We Are The Brave, and Adam Beyer’s Truesoul.

-Raised in Hasselt, outside of Belgium’s best known clubbing centres, Siege is a beacon for the power of focus and self-determination.
-Buying his first vinyl turntables before he was old enough to go to a club, instead he listened to mixes on the internet, using this knowledge to buy the hottest records of the moment.
+Raised in Hasselt, outside of Belgium’s best-known clubbing centers, Siege is a beacon for the power of focus and self-determination.
+Hie bought his first vinyl turntables before he was old enough to go to a club.
+So, he listened to mixes on the internet and used this knowledge to buy the hottest records of the moment.
 It was after playing his first major gigs just a year or two later, however, that he realised he wanted to similarly inspire others by producing his own tracks.
-Self taught by his own dedication and the help of Future Music Magazine, when his first ever remix stopped just shy of the Beatport House Top Ten his reputation was assured.
+Siege is a self-taught DJ by his own dedication and the help of Future Music Magazine.
+This resulted in his first-ever remix being stopped just shy of the Beatport House Top Ten.
+Siege’s assured his reputation!

-It was Defected who passed his breakthrough track ‘Crunk’ to Azuli, vocalist Eeva re-singing the hook to Mary J Blige’s classic ‘Family Affair’, beginning an ascent that has made his releases a standard for DJs from Claptone, Mark Knight Carl Cox and Camelphat to the BBC Radio One family of Pete Tong, Danny Howard, Annie Mac and Monki.
-Continually evolving his sound, Siege’s latest productions have headed in a slightly darker direction, resulting in support from Adam Beyer, Yousef, Alan Fitzpatrick, Hot Since 82 and Nic Fanciulli, the latter of which was so enamoured with Siege’s sound that he signed the two-track Motion EP to his label Saved in summer 2019.
+It was Defected who passed his breakthrough track ‘Crunk’ to Azuli, vocalist Eeva re-singing the hook to Mary J Blige’s classic ‘Family Affair’.
+This started an ascent that has made his releases a standard for DJs like Claptone, Mark Knight Carl Cox, and Camelphat.
+Even to the BBC Radio One family of Pete Tong, Danny Howard, Annie Mac, and Monki.
+Siege continuously evolves his sound.
+His latest productions have headed in a slightly darker direction.
+This resulted in support from Adam Beyer, Yousef, Alan Fitzpatrick, Hot Since 82, and Nic Fanciulli.
+The latter of which was so enamored with Siege’s sound that he signed the two-track Motion EP to his label Saved in summer 2019.